Divide Those Daylilies!

-Has it been more than 4 years since you divided your daylilies?
-Then, now is the time to divide your clumps of daylilies to get maximum blooms next year.
+If you haven’t divided your daylilies in the past four years, then now is the time to do so.
 Horticulture experts recommend that clumps be divided in late summer and early fall.

 They bloom best if given full sun, and they produce more flowers if they are divided periodically.
 Division is also a great way to expand your planting and share plants with gardening friends.
-Now is the best time to divide your daylilies.
-Their roots will have time to grow before winter comes if this task is completed in early September.
+Here in southeastern NC, now is a good time to divide your daylilies.
+This will give their roots time to grow before winter comes.